StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/teams.md

 This topic provides step-by-step instructions for configuring the Microsoft Teams [notifier](../about-notifications.md#notifiers) in TheHive.

 !!! note "Notifier availability"
-    The Microsoft Teams notifier is only available if the **Send notification to every user in the organization** toggle is turned off and the trigger is one of the following:
+    The Microsoft Teams notifier is available only when you turn off the **Send notification to every user in the organization** toggle and use one of the following triggers:
     - *AnyEvent*
     - *FilteredEvent*
     - *ActionFinished*